Grayscale GBTC and ETHE Taxes 2026 – Complete IRS Reporting Guide

 GBTC as a Grantor Trust

-Because GBTC is a grantor trust, the IRS treats shareholders as if they directly own a proportionate share of the underlying Bitcoin.
-This means:
+The IRS treats GBTC shareholders as if they directly own a proportionate share of the underlying Bitcoin.
+What that means in practice:

-- When the trust sells Bitcoin to pay management fees, you recognize a pro-rata capital gain or loss even though you did not sell your shares
+- When the trust sells BTC to pay management fees, you recognize a pro-rata capital gain or loss even though you did nothing

-- When you sell GBTC shares, you calculate gain/loss based on the shares' cost basis
+- When you sell your GBTC shares, it’s a capital gains event based on your share cost basis

-- Grayscale provides an annual tax form (typically a K-1 or supplemental document) detailing your share of the trust's taxable events
+- Grayscale provides annual supplemental tax documents (K-1 or similar) detailing your portion of the trust’s taxable events

 Annual Fee-Related Disposals

-Grayscale charges management fees (1.5% per year for GBTC) by selling a portion of the trust's Bitcoin holdings.
-As a grantor trust shareholder, you are treated as having sold a tiny amount of Bitcoin each day to pay your portion of the fee.
-This creates a small taxable event throughout the year that must be reported.
-Grayscale's supplemental tax documents provide the information you need.
+Grayscale charges 1.5% annually in management fees on GBTC – collected by selling a fraction of the trust’s Bitcoin daily.
+As a shareholder, you’re treated as having sold a tiny slice of Bitcoin every day to pay your share of that fee.
+Small taxable event, repeated daily, throughout the year.
+It adds up and must be reported.
+Grayscale’s supplemental documents give you the exact numbers.

 The 2024 ETF Conversion

-In January 2024, GBTC converted to a Bitcoin spot ETF (regulated by the SEC).
-For most shareholders, this conversion did not trigger a taxable event – it was a reorganization that preserved existing cost basis.
-However, shareholders who sold GBTC shares during or after the conversion process have normal capital gain/loss events based on their original cost basis.
+GBTC converted to a Bitcoin spot ETF in January 2024.
+For most shareholders, the conversion itself wasn’t a taxable event – it was structured as a reorganization that preserved existing cost basis.
+But shareholders who sold shares during or after the conversion have normal capital gain/loss events based on their original purchase basis.

 Selling GBTC or ETHE Shares